-As long as you use certain assets in a trade, you can claim capital allowances if you are in business as an individual, a partnership, a company or as a trustee of a trust.
+If you use certain assets in a trade, you can claim capital allowances if you are in business as an individual, a partnership, a company or as a trustee of a trust.
 Allowances may also be available if you let property or are involved in agriculture.
 The most important allowances are those for plant and machinery, but allowances are also available for:

-- Renovation of qualifying business premises situated in an assisted area. - Research and development expenditure. - Patent rights and know-how. - Mineral extraction, cemeteries and crematoria, and dredging.
+- Research and development expenditure.

+- Patent rights and know-how.

+- Mineral extraction, cemeteries and crematoria, and dredging.